Tap to Read ➤

 Facts and Figures

-• The shape of the Earth is an oblate spheroid, bulging at the equator and flattening at the poles.
-This bulge around the equator is caused by the Earth's rotation.
+The Earth's shape is an oblate spheroid, bulging at the equator and flattening at the poles due to its rotation.

-• Did you know that ours is the only planet whose name has not been derived from Roman or Greek mythology?
-The name has originated from the 8th century Anglo-Saxon word erda.
-It means ground or soil.
+Did you know that our planet is the only one whose name isn't from Roman or Greek mythology?
+It comes from the Anglo-Saxon word "erda," meaning ground or soil.

-• The Earth has four layers: the crust, mantle, inner core, and the outer core.
-While the crust and inner core are known to be in solid state, the outer core and mantle are in semi-fluid state.
-The crust and upper mantle together form the lithosphere.
-Beneath the lithosphere lies the highly ductile asthenosphere, which is known to change with change in temperature.
+The Earth has four layers: crust, mantle, inner core, and outer core.
+The crust and inner core are solid, while the outer core and mantle are semi-fluid.

 • The speed at which the Earth travels through space is 66,700 miles per hour (mph), which comes to 18.5 miles per second (mps).
 As for the Earth's rotation, the speed is 1037.56 mph at the equator, and decreases as you move away towards the poles wherein it is very very slow―as good as zero.
 This difference in speed can be attributed to the difference in the Earth's circumference.